imfunniee/gitfolio/README.md

 ```
 `<username>` is your username on github.
 This will build your website using your GitHub username and put it in the `/dist` folder.

-To run your website use `run` command (please refrain from using this for now)
+To run your website use `run` command

 ```sh
 gitfolio run